exekube/exekube/README.md

 - [ ] Git-based workflow (no GUI or CLI) with a CI pipeline
 - [ ] No vendor lock-in, choose any cloud provider you want (only GCP for now)
 - [ ] Test-driven

+### Technology stack

+- Docker and Docker Compose on the client side
+- Terraform and HCL (HashiCorp Language)
+- Google Cloud SDK (support for AWS and Azure in the future?)
+- Kubernetes
+- Helm

 ### Requirements